drjdlarson/lager_spaaro/Tutorial 3 - Basic control law components/README.md

 # Tutorial 3 - Basic control law components
 The current control law for multirotor follows a modular design the there exist different feedback controller in a cascaded fashion.
 The flight mode manager chooses which controllers are enable.
 The resulting commands from the controller are converted to throttle commands to each motor.
 This tutorial covers the basics components of a multirotor control laws including the motor mixing system, arm/disarm system and flight mode management system.
 This tutorial and the code within are for reference only and should not be built as is.

+This ReadMe provides a brief description of these topics, more details can be found from comments in ```/simulation/vms/multirotor.slx```

 ## Hardware components
 Although this tutorial is for reference only and no hardware is needed, having a fully configured quadrotor might be useful.
 For LAGER users, the tutorial covers in details MALT and LAMBU.
 If one wishes to follow with hardwares, ensure that the vehicle is able to enter flight loop without any error messages